 Not at all!
 Working out five days a week is typically ideal for health and fitness.
 Just be sure to keep your workouts varied so that you use different muscles and apply different stresses to your body.

-The recommended 150 minutes of moderate-intensity exercise works out to 30 minutes a day 5 days a week.
+The recommended 150 minutes of moderate-intensity exercise works out to 30 minutes a day, five days a week.
 Note, however, that these CDC guidelines refer to cardio exercise, and they recommend two additional total-body strength training sessions per week.
-That said, if your workouts include a mix of both, or if you are closer to the “vigorous” intensity category, you are more than meeting the minimum recommendations for health with working out 30 minutes 5 days a week.
+That said, if your workouts include a mix of both, or if you are closer to the “vigorous” intensity category, you are more than meeting the minimum recommendations for health by working out 30 minutes five days a week.

 On the other hand, if you want to lose weight or improve performance, you may need to work out more.

 - 4 great back exercises that require no equipment, only your body weight